 Create Text Graphics with Maya Font

-The following tool will convert your text into images using maya font.
+The following tool will convert your text into graphics using maya font.
 Simply enter your text, select a color and text effect, and hit GENERATE button.
 You can then save the image, or use the EMBED button to get image links.
 If you are not satisfied with the result, you may want to use our image tools to modify the image.